Spaces of smooth embeddings and configuration categories: Some postponed lemmas and proofs

-determined by $\alpha$ and that natural transformation together (going via $\holim~F\eta_B\alpha$) is a weak equivalence.
-So this is what we need to prove. --- A standard formula, Fubini-type, for homotopy limits (see e.g. the last pages of \cite{DwyKa1}) identifies the target in~(\ref{eqn-diago0}) with the homotopy limit of $\alpha_*(F\delta\eta_S)$ where $\alpha_*$ is the homotopy right Kan extension along $\alpha$.
-So it suffices to show that a certain natural transformation
+\begin{proof}[Proof of lemma~\ref{lem-diago}] A standard formula for homotopy limits (see e.g. the last pages of \cite{DwyKa1}) identifies $\holim~F\delta$ with the homotopy limit of $\RR\delta_*(F\delta)$ alias $\RR\delta_*\delta^*F$\,, where $\RR\delta_*$ is the homotopy right Kan extension along $\delta$.
+So it suffices to show that the unit natural transformation

-between contravariant functors on $\prod_j \nsimp(Z(j))$, to be pinned down in a moment, is a weak equivalence.
-To make~(\ref{eqn-diago1}) explicit, let
+between contravariant functors on $\prod_j \simp(Z(j))$ is a weak equivalence.
+To make that natural transformation explicit, let

-be an object of $\prod_j\nsimp(Z(j))$.
+be an object of $\prod_j\simp(Z(j))$.
 We extract a string of integers

 from it.
-The formula for $\alpha_*(F\delta\eta_S)$ applied to $\tau$ is
+The formula for $\RR\delta_*\delta^*F$ applied to $\tau$ is